-The RWMG led the development of this 2013 IRWM Plan by providing staffing and consultant services towards the years-long effort.
-Each of the agencies serve multiple water management roles within the Region and are involved in a number of region-wide water management coordination efforts.
+Sources: San Diego Association of Governments (SANDAG) - GIS Data Warehouse, Esri, USGS, NOAA \\rmcsd\RMCSD\Projects GIS\0188-003 SDIRWM Plan Update\AdminDraftMaps\060713_JD\Fig1-3_RWMG Boundaries_060713.mxd The RWMG is leading the development of the 2019 IRWM Plan Update by providing staffing and consultant services towards the effort.
+Each of the RWMG agencies serves multiple water management roles within the Region and is involved in a number of region-wide water management coordination efforts.
 As documented in Chapter 3, Region Description, depending on regional hydrologic conditions, approximately 80% of the Region's water supply is provided through the Water Authority.
-The City of San Diego is the Region's largest retail water agency, and is involved in water management within six of the Region's eleven watersheds.
+In times of drought, this amount increases, as in 2015, when the Water Authority supplied nearly 90% of water in the Region (Water Authority, 2016).
+The City of San Diego, the Region's largest retail water agency, is involved in water management within six of the Region's watersheds.
 The County is involved in watershed planning efforts in all but one of the Region's watersheds (San Juan).
 The City and County together provide wastewater service to a sizable portion of population within the Region.
-Additionally, the City and County are the largest copermittees in the regional urban runoff management program (stormwater program).
+Additionally, the City and County are the largest Copermittees in the regional urban runoff management program (stormwater program).
 The City and County are also responsible for land use planning and regulation within the majority of the Region.